Developer API Policy

 curl --location --request GET 'https://asia.api.riotgames.com/riot/account/v1/accounts/me' --header 'Authorization: Bearer {accessToken}'

-The data return from each cluster is identical.
+The accounts data returned from each cluster is identical.
 We recommend using the cluster closest to your servers.

 Routing Values